HalSysFin/Codex-Auth-Manager---OpenClaw-Plugin/README.md

-# Codex Auth Manager Plugin
+# Codex Auth Manager - OpenClaw Plugin

 This plugin connects OpenClaw to Codex Auth Manager so OpenClaw can run on a managed lease, receive the active auth automatically, and report usage back to the manager.